Neehan/amazing-crop-yield-datasets/README.md

 - `--admin-level`: Administrative level (1=state/province, 2=county/department, default: 2)
 - `--output-format`: Output format (csv or parquet, default: csv)
 - `--debug`: Enable debug logging

+#### Automatic ML Imputation for Extended Time Series

+The CCI cropland mask is only available from 1992-2022, but many applications require data from 1979 onwards.
+When you request years outside this range, the processor automatically:

+1. **Processes available years (1992-2022)** from downloaded CCI data
+2. **Runs ML imputation** for missing years (1979-1991 and 2023+)

+The ML imputation uses a simple linear regression model:
+- **Training data**: 1992-2010 CCI cropland mask + HYDE cropland data
+- **Validation data**: 2011-2022 CCI cropland mask + HYDE cropland data
+- **Prediction**: Missing years using HYDE cropland data as features

+The model uses HYDE cropland fraction, HYDE irrigated fraction, latitude, and longitude as features to predict CCI cropland and irrigated masks.
+Both MSE and R² are reported for training and validation sets to assess model performance.

 ## Project Structure